EgorSozonov/OP/README.md

 # O7
 (WORK IN PROGRESS!)

-A functional-imperative Lisp-like static language compiling to C#
+A functional-imperative Lisp-like static language compiling to Java